Wavenumber-explicit hp-FEM analysis for Maxwell's equations with impedance boundary conditions: Introduction

 The outline of the paper is as follows.
 Section~\ref{sec:setting} introduces the notation and tools such as regular decompositions (see Section~\ref{sec:regular-decomposition}) that are indispensable for the analysis of Maxwell problems.
 Section~\ref{sec:stability} (Theorem~\ref{TheoNonStarShaped}) shows that the solution of (\ref{eq:model}) depends only polynomially on the wavenumber $k$.
 This stability result is obtained using layer potential techniques in the spirit of earlier work \cite[Thm.~{2.4}]{MelenkHelmStab2010} for the analogous Helmholtz equation.
 While earlier stability estimates for (\ref{eq:model}) in \cite{hiptmair-moiola-perugia11, feng-wu14,verfuerth19}, and \cite[Thm.~{5.2} ]{nicaise-tomezyk17} are obtained by judicious choices of test functions and rely on star-shapedness of the geometry, Theorem~\ref{TheoNonStarShaped} does not require star-shapedness.
+It is worth mentioning that at least in the analogous case of the Helmholtz equation, alternatives to the use of suitable test functions or layer potential exist, which can lead to better $k$-dependencies; we refer to \cite{spence14} for results and a discussion.
 Section~\ref{sec:good-sign} analyzes a \textquotedblleft sign definite\textquotedblright\ Maxwell problem and presents $k$-explicit regularity assertions for it (Theorem~\ref{lemma:apriori-with-good-sign}).
 The motivation for studying this particular boundary value problem is that, since the principal parts of our sign-definite Maxwell operator and that of (\ref{eq:model}) coincide, a contraction argument can be brought to bear in the proof of Theorem~\ref{TheoMainIt}.
 A similar technique has recently been used for heterogeneous Helmholtz problems in \cite{bernkopf-chaumont-melenk21}.
 Section~\ref{SecHRP} collects $k$-explicit regularity assertions for (\ref{eq:model}) (Lemma~\ref{lemma:MW-regularity} for finite regularity data and Theorem~\ref{ThmAnaRegSum} for analytic data).
 The contraction argument in the proof of Theorem~\ref{TheoMainIt} relies on certain frequency splitting operators (both in the volume and on the boundary), which are provided in Section~\ref{SecFreqSplit}.
 Section~\ref{SecReg} presents the main analytical result, Theorem~\ref{TheoMainIt}, where the solution of (\ref{eq:model}) with finite regularity data $\mathbf{f}$, $\mathbf{g}$ is decomposed into a part with finite regularity but $k$-uniform bounds, a gradient field, and an analytic part.
-Section~\ref{sec:discretization} presents the discretization of (\ref{eq:model}) based on high order N\'{e}d\'{e}lec elements.
+Section~\ref{sec:discretization} presents the discretization of (\ref{eq:model}) based on high order N\'{e}d\'{e}lec elements and presents $hp$-approximation operators that map into N\'{e}d\'{e}lec spaces.
+These operators are the same ones as used in \cite{MelenkSauterMaxwell_I} but we work out their approximation properties on the skeleton of the mesh since stronger approximation properties on the boundary $\partial\Omega$ are required in the present case of impedance boundary conditions.
 Section~\ref{SecStabConv} shows quasi-optimality (Theorem~\ref{thm:quasi-optimality}) under the scale resolution condition (\ref{eq:scale-resolution}).
 Section~\ref{sec:numerics} concludes the paper with numerical results.